xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 Many of the applications would also want to track producers of the data for various purposes.
 Going back to the RIB example, the routing protocols populating routes to RIB are the producers and RIB is the consumer.
 RIB explicitly tracks each such producer so that when all the producers are done with their routes, RIB declares routing convergence.
 This is an important state for the operation of the router.

 In some cases, the data producer needs to be aware of individual consumers.
 In most cases, the producer needs to know only about the aggregate set of consumers, but in some cases, more intimate knowledge of the consumer is needed.
 For example, consider the case of RIB downloading routes to various FIBs across the routing cluster.
 Typically, this is done by putting all the consumers in a group and multicasting to them.
 If one consumer restarts, the producer should start a separate download session to that consumer so that it is aware of all the updates thus far while continuing to update the remaining consumers.
 The producer cannot suspend downloads to the other consumers because network events may happen at the same time and delaying downloads results in an unacceptable network convergence.
 Once the restarting consumer catches up with the rest of the group, the producer has to merge the consumer back with the larger multicast group.

 ##### Data Access Characteristics

-On the data access front, if we look at breadth of data access, most data is accessed only by a few entities in the router cluster, and that there is a very limited set of data that is accessed very broadly.
+On the data access front, if we look at breadth of data access, most data is accessed only by a few entities in the router cluster, and there is a very limited set of data that is accessed very broadly.
 One fine example for this is BGP’s private internal RIB structures.
 This data is referenced solely by BGP itself and the manageability agents.
 It is extremely large, and in many cases, is the majority of the data in the router cluster.
 BGP uses this data for computing routes and then injects specific paths into the RIB.
-Feature (ACL, QoS etc.) data is another example of data with small breadth of access in terms of number clients.
-By contrast, there are other data items, such as the interface database, system configuration etc., that are referenced by almost every other process in the router cluster.
+Feature (ACL, QoS, etc.) data is another example of data with small breadth of access in terms of number clients.
+By contrast, there are other data items, such as the interface database, system configuration, etc., that are referenced by almost every other process in the router cluster.

 Similarly, frequency of access of data items is highly variable, with a few data items that are very frequently accessed and the vast majority that are rarely accessed.
 For example, BGP provides an excellent example of a great deal of data that is accessed infrequently.
 Since BGP only makes incremental changes, once a path is in BGP’s internal RIB, and advertised to the RIB processes and any neighbors, that information may not be accessed again until the advertising BGP session fails.
 This could easily be days or weeks.
-On the high frequency side, the interface database can be accessed extremely frequently, such as every time an application needs to resolve an interface name into a data structure, access interface dependent statistics or configuration.
-Thus routing and configuration are a couple of examples of data that is accessed infrequently while statistics, interfaces are data that are accessed frequently.
+On the high frequency side, the interface database can be accessed extremely frequently, such as every time an application needs to resolve an interface name into a data structure, access interface dependent statistics, or configuration.
+Thus, routing and configuration are a couple of examples of data that is accessed infrequently while statistics and interfaces are data that are accessed frequently.

-For some data, consumer consumes the data obtained from the producer as is.
+For some data, the consumer consumes the data obtained from the producer as is.
 In some cases, consumers need to transform the received data.

 {% endcapture %}